idolev77/android-bit-bear-game/README.md

 2. **Horizontal Collision** - Player moves sideways into a bear

 ### Spawn Logic
-- Bears spawn every 4-6 ticks (2.4-3.6 seconds)
+- Bears spawn every 4-6 ticks
+- Coins spawn randomly on the road
-- Random column selection (0, 1, or 2)
+- Random column selection (0, 1, 2, 3, or 4)
-- Multiple bears can exist simultaneously
+- Multiple bears and coins can exist simultaneously

----

-## 🐛 Known Issues & Solutions

-### Issue: Icons changing size during gameplay
-**Solution**: Set `adjustViewBounds = false` in ImageView configuration to maintain consistent icon sizes.

-### Issue: Bears stuck at bottom
-**Fixed**: Proper cleanup logic ensures bears are removed when reaching the bottom or after collision.

-### Issue: Bitcoin visibility when bear on same row
-**Fixed**: Layering logic prioritizes Bitcoin rendering over bears at player row.

 ---